cccbr/belfryupkeep/content/docs/150-maintenance-schedule/index.md

 If usage of the bells is light – perhaps only Sundays and practice nights – you might judge that twice-yearly checks are adequate.
 For the reasons given above, a minor check in the Spring and a major one in the Autumn is probably the best choice.

 {{< hint warning >}}
-Anyone with a basic understanding of word processors should be able to convert the four columns in the model to two columns.
+Anyone with a basic understanding of word processors should be able to convert the four columns in the model schedule to two columns.
 {{< /hint >}}

 You should consider changing the checking frequency based on experience.
 Initially, to be on the safe side, you might check a component every three months.
 You could then consider extending the frequency to six months or longer if these checks show no change.